 Maintaining the natural lumbar curve in your low back is essential to preventing posture-related back pain.
 This natural curve works as a shock absorber, helping to distribute weight along the length of your spine.
-Adjusting postural distortions can help stop back pain.
+Fixing poor postural habits can help improve and prevent back and neck pain.

 A basic remedy to sitting all day is to simply get up!
 Frequently getting up from a seated position and doing these six quick and easy realignment exercises can help you reeducate your muscles from getting stuck in a hunched over cave man position.

 The Chin Tuck can help reverse forward-head posture by strengthening the neck muscles.